GAIGResearch/malmo_chainer/README.md

     * Please ensure that all the redistributables that Malmo requires are installed correctly, and that the following entries appear as environment variables:
         * MALMO_XSD_PATH = Malmo_dir\Schemas folder
         * JAVA_HOME = jdk installation folder
-2. Clone Marlo repository from [this](#) GitHub repository's Master branch.
+2. Clone Marlo repository from [this](https://github.com/spMohanty/marLo/tree/dev) GitHub repository's Master branch.
-3. Navigate to the folder where you have downloaded the repository and run the setup.py file: python setup.py install
+3. Navigate to the folder where you have downloaded the repository and run the setup.py file: *python setup.py install*
     * This should install all the required packages for Marlo to function.
     * In some special circumstances, some packages might fail to install, prompting you to install them yourself.
 When this happens, the error message usually contains the name and link to the missing packages which you should install using PyPi.
     * Note: if an import error describing a missing "scoretable" class appears, please downgrade Gym to version 0.7.4 like such: *pip install -U gym==0.7.4*

+### Marlo installation with Malmo as PyPi wheel
+---Stub---

+### Marlo installation with self-compiled Malmo
+If you have taken the time to compile Malmo on your own, then chances are this step is unneeded.
+Simply clone Marlo from the [GitHub repository](https://github.com/spMohanty/marLo/tree/dev) and run the setup file via *python setup.py install*.

 ## Using our recommended framework, ChainerRL
 In their own words, Chainer "is a Python-based deep learning framework aiming at flexibility".
 It has a very powerful high-level API aimed at training deep learning networks and as such is very useful in a RL context.
 ChainerRL is a deep reinforcement learning library that implements various state-of-the-art deep reinforcement algorithms in Python using Chainer.